liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 1.4.11** - Added to `Vecops` `smallest_k` method, similar to `smallest_k_heap`, except it avoids unnecessary copying (is suitable for complex types T).
+It returns just the final Vec of k smallest items.
+Also added `max_1_min_k` and `max_2_min_k`, to be used in crate `medians`.
+The point of these methods is that they find these values in the most efficient manner, using BinaryHeap.
+Added here because there may be also other uses for them.
+Typically picking a group to qualify to 'the final' and some overall winners.

 **Version 1.4.10** - Added method
 `smallest_k_heap(self, k: usize) -> BinaryHeap<T>`
 to Vecops.
 It efficiently returns max heap of k smallest items.